html5rocks/www.html5rocks.com/content/tutorials/webcomponents/template/en/index.md

     t.content.querySelector('img').src = 'logo.png'; // Populate the src at runtime.
     document.body.appendChild(t.content.cloneNode(true));

-After stamping out a template, it's content "goes live".
+After stamping out a template, its content "goes live".
 In this particular example, the content is cloned, the image request is made, and the final markup is rendered.

 <h2 id="toc-using">Demos</h2>